nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and the behaviour of the `copy` feature at each step:
 1. The user enters the command `copy EventA > EventB` to copy participants from EventA to EventB.
 2. `CopyCommand` calls `CopyCommand#execute`, where it attempts to get the participant list from EventA, and copy the participant list over to EventB if there are existing participants.
+<div style="page-break-after: always;"></div>

 The interactions between components of `CopyCommand#execute` are shown in the **Sequence Diagram** below:

 <img src="images/CopyCommandSequenceDiagram.png">

-3. Upon execution of the command, the output message of `CopyCommand` is set to inform the user if the participants list has been copied, or if the operation was unsuccessful (e.g. if the participant list that is meant to be copied is empty).
+\3.
+Upon execution of the command, the output message of `CopyCommand` is set to inform the user if the participants list has been copied,
+    or if the operation was unsuccessful (e.g. if the participant list that is meant to be copied is empty).

 ### Sort feature